-- (61) 'issuance of ECB debt certificates' means a monetary policy instrument used in conducting open market operations, whereby the ECB issues debt certificates which represent a debt obligation of the ECB in relation to the certificate holder; - (62) 'jumbo covered bond' means an EEA legislative covered bond with an issuing volume of at least EUR 1 billion, for which at least three market-makers provide regular bid and ask quotes; - (63) 'leasing receivables" means the scheduled and contractually mandated payments by the lessee to the lessor under the term of a lease agreement.
+- (61) 'issuance of ECB debt certificates' means a monetary policy instrument used in conducting open market operations, whereby the ECB issues debt certificates which represent a debt obligation of the ECB in relation to the certificate holder; - (62) 'leasing receivables' means the scheduled and contractually mandated payments by the lessee to the lessor under the term of a lease agreement.
 Residual values are not leasing receivables.
-Personal Contract Purchase (PCP) agreements, i.e. agreements pursuant to which the obligor may exercise its option: (a) to make a final payment to acquire full legal title of the goods; or (b) to return the goods in settlement of the agreement, are assimilated to leasing agreements; - (64) 'legislative covered bond' means a covered bond which is either an EEA legislative covered bond or a non-EEA G10 legislative covered bond; - (65) 'liquidity support' means any structural, actual or potential feature that is designed or deemed appropriate to cover any temporary cash flow shortfall that may occur during the lifetime of an ABS transaction; - (66) 'Ioan-level data repository' means an ESMA securitisation repository or a Eurosystem designated repository; - (67) 'longer-term refinancing operations' (LTROs) means a category of open market operations that are executed by the Eurosystem in the form of reverse transactions that are aimed at providing liquidity with a maturity longer than that of the main refinancing operations to the financial sector; - (68) 'main refinancing operations' (MROs) means a category of regular open market operations that are executed by the Eurosystem in the form of reverse transactions; - (69) 'maintenance period' has the same meaning as defined in Regulation (EU) 2021/378 of the European Central Bank (ECB/2021/1)16; - (70) 'margin call' means a procedure relating to the application of variation margins, implying that if the value of the assets mobilised as collateral by a counterparty, as regularly measured, falls below a certain level, the Eurosystem requires the counterparty to supply additional eligible assets or cash.
-For pooling systems, a margin call is performed only in cases of under-collateralisation, and for earmarking systems symmetric margin calls are performed, each method as further specified in this Document and the relevant collateral mobilisation agreement(s); - (71) 'marginal interest rate' means the lowest interest rate in liquidity-providing variable rate tender procedures at which bids are fulfilled, or the highest interest rate in liquidity-absorbing variable rate tender procedures at which bids are fulfilled;
+Personal Contract Purchase (PCP) agreements, i.e. agreements pursuant to which the obligor may exercise its option: (a) to make a final payment to acquire full legal title of the goods; or (b) to return the goods in settlement of the agreement, are assimilated to leasing agreements; - (63) 'legislative covered bond' means a covered bond which is either an EEA legislative covered bond or a non-EEA G10 legislative covered bond; - (64) 'liquidity support' means any structural, actual or potential feature that is designed or deemed appropriate to cover any temporary cash flow shortfall that may occur during the lifetime of an ABS transaction; - (65) 'Ioan-level data repository' means an ESMA securitisation repository or a Eurosystem designated repository; - (66) 'longer-term refinancing operations' (LTROs) means a category of open market operations that are executed by the Eurosystem in the form of reverse transactions that are aimed at providing liquidity with a maturity longer than that of the main refinancing operations to the financial sector; - (67) 'main refinancing operations' (MROs) means a category of regular open market operations that are executed by the Eurosystem in the form of reverse transactions; - (68) 'maintenance period' has the same meaning as defined in Regulation (EU) 2021/378 of the European Central Bank (ECB/2021/1); - (69) 'margin call' means a procedure relating to the application of variation margins, implying that if the value of the assets mobilised as collateral by a counterparty, as regularly measured, falls below a certain level, the Eurosystem requires the counterparty to supply additional eligible assets or cash.
+For pooling systems, a margin call is performed only in cases of under-collateralisation, and for earmarking systems symmetric margin calls are performed, each method as further specified in this Document and the relevant collateral mobilisation agreement(s); - (70) 'marginal interest rate' means the lowest interest rate in liquidity-providing variable rate tender procedures at which bids are fulfilled, or the highest interest rate in liquidity-absorbing variable rate tender procedures at which bids are fulfilled; - (71) 'marginal lending facility' means a standing facility offered by the Eurosystem which counterparties may use to receive overnight credit from the Eurosystem through the Bank at a pre-specified interest rate subject to a requirement for sufficient eligible assets as collateral; - (72) 'marginal lending facility rate' means the interest rate applied to the marginal lending facility;

-16 Regulation (EU) 2021/378 of the European Central Bank of 22 January 2021 on the application of minimum reserve requirements (ECB/2021/1) (OJ L 73, 3.3.2021, p.
+&lt;sup>16 Regulation (EU) 2021/378 of the European Central Bank of 22 January 2021 on the application of minimum reserve requirements (ECB/2021/1) (OJ L 73, 3.3.2021, p.
 1).